 Church History Is Catholic

 The fact is that there is no historical or archaeological indication of any kind that the early Church was other than the Catholic Church.
-When dealing with Mormon missionaries, remember that all the evidence is in favor of the claims of the Catholic Church.
-If you want to watch their sails go slack quickly, ask the missionaries to produce any historical proof to support their claim that in the early centuries the Church was Mormon.
+When dealing with Mormon missionaries, if you want to watch their sails go slack quickly, ask them to produce any historical proof to support their claim that in the early centuries the Church was Mormon.
 They can’t do it because there is no such evidence.

 The Book of Mormon itself suffers the same fate when it comes to its own historical support.
 In a word, it hasn’t got any.

 The Book of Mormon describes a vast pre-Columbian culture that supposedly existed for centuries in North and South America.
-It goes into amazingly specific detail describing the civilizations erected by the "Nephites" and "Lamanites," who were Jews that fled Palestine in three installments, built massive cities in the New World, farmed the land, produced works of art, and fought large-scale wars which culminated in the utter destruction of the Nephites in A.D.
-421. The Latter-Day Saints revere the Book of Mormon as the divinely-inspired record of those people and of Christ’s appearance to them shortly after his crucifixion in Jerusalem.
+It goes into amazingly specific detail describing the civilizations erected by the “Nephites” and “Lamanites,” who were Jews that fled Palestine in three installments, built massive cities in the New World, farmed the land, produced works of art, and fought large-scale wars that culminated in the utter destruction of the Nephites in A.D.
+421. The Latter-day Saints revere the Book of Mormon as the divinely inspired record of those people and of Christ’s appearance to them shortly after his crucifixion in Jerusalem.

 “Lifting” from the King James Bible

 There are other problems with the Book of Mormon.
-For example, critics of Mormonism have shown convincing proof that the Book of Mormon is a synthesis of earlier works (written by other men), of the vivid imaginings of Joseph Smith, and of simple plagiarisms of the King James Bible.
+For example, critics of Mormonism have shown convincing proof that the Book of Mormon is a synthesis of earlier works (written by other men), of the vivid imaginings of Joseph Smith, and of plagiarisms from the King James Bible.

 The only Bible that Joseph Smith relied on was the King James Version.
 This translation was based on a good but imperfect set of Greek and Hebrew manuscripts of the Bible.

-Scholars now know the Textus Receptus contains errors, which means the King James Version contains errors.
+Scholars now know that this Textus Receptus contained errors, which means the King James Version contains errors.
 The problem for Mormons is that these exact same errors show up in the Book of Mormon.

-It seems reasonable to assume that since Smith was a prophet of God and was translating the Book of Mormon under divine inspiration, he would have known about the errors found in the King James Version and would have corrected them for when passages from the King James Version appeared in the Book of Mormon.
+It seems reasonable to assume that if Smith was a prophet of God and was translating the Book of Mormon under divine inspiration, he would have known about the errors found in the King James Version, and would have corrected them for when passages from the King James Version appeared in the Book of Mormon.
 But the errors went in.

 The “Fullness” of the Gospel?